ms-iot/iot-adk-addonkit/Tools/README.md

 * [Windows Assessment and Deployment Kit](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit) including Windows PE add-on for the adk
 * Get your BSP for your platform.
 See [Windows 10 IoT Core BSPs](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/bsphardware) for links to get the BSPs.
 * Certificates - You will need to have these certificates (with private keys) in the local cert store ( either directly installed or loaded from a smart card)
-  * Code signing certificate from a CA : Required for building retail image
+  * Code signing certificate from a CA : Required for signing your drivers for building retail image
-  * Code signing EV certificate from a CA : Required to use Device Update Center
+  * Code signing EV certificate from a CA : Required to register with Device Update Center and sign payload for submission
   * Security certificates from self : Required for the security features.

 ## Create a basic image